 Carbon monoxide levels have improved dramatically over the past 20 years.
-The last time the CO standard was exceeded in New Jersey was in January of 1995 (see Figure 6, page 5), and the entire state was officially declared as having attained the CO standard on August 23, 2002.
-At one time unhealthy levels of CO were recorded on a regular basis - as much as a hundred days a year at some sites.
-The reduction in CO levels is due primarily to cleaner running cars which are by far the largest source of this pollutant.
-A trend graph of CO levels showing the maximum, minimum and average concentrations recorded since 1975 is provided in Figure 7 (page 5).
-The graph depicts the second highest 8-hour value recorded; as this is the value that determines if the health standard is being met (one exceedance per site is allowed each year).
+The last time the CO standard was exceeded in New Jersey was in January of 1995 (Figure 7), and the entire state was officially declared as having attained the CO standard on August 23, 2002.
+At one time, unhealthy levels of CO were recorded on a regular basis - more than a hundred days a year at some sites.
+The reduction in CO levels is due primarily to cleaner running cars, which are by far the largest source of this pollutant.
+A trend graph of CO levels showing the concentrations of the Highest Site, Average of All Sites, and Lowest Site of each year since 1975 is provided in Figure 8.
+The graph depicts the second highest 8-hour value recorded as this is the value that determines if the health standard is being met (one exceedance per site is allowed each year).